 Click on either of the following links for information:

 Located 60 miles northeast of the Dallas-Fort Worth Metroplex, A&M-Commerce offers a small-town atmosphere ideal for living, learning, teaching, and research.
-As the second-largest member in the prestigious Texas A&M University System, A&M-Commerce is home to more than 11,000 students, more than 120 degree programs and four academic colleges.
+As the second-largest member in the prestigious Texas A&M University System, A&M-Commerce is home to more than 12,000 students, more than 140 degree programs, four academic colleges, and three schools.

 Texas A&M University-Commerce, as part of the A&M family of universities, will become the university of choice for all those seeking a higher education in the Northeast Texas region and beyond.
 It will provide traditional and non-traditional learning opportunities through existing and new programs that set high expectations and goals for students, faculty, and staff.
 The University will provide a sense of community through a nurturing environment for all individuals in order to maximize learning, career, and personal development.
 A&M-Commerce will become a place where students, faculty, staff, and community are engaged in the pursuit of excellence.